Scholastic Requirements

 President’s Honor Roll

-Undergraduate students who achieve a grade point average of 4.0 in all coursework attempted while earning not less than twelve semester credit hours of academic coursework during the fall or spring term attain the distinction of being included on the President’s Honor Roll.
-The President’s Honor Roll is released at the conclusion of each long term.
-(The twelve semester credit hours of academic course work may not include developmental hours.
-Developmental hours completed above the twelve academic hours will require the grade of A in order to have a student qualify for President’s list.)
+Undergraduate students who achieve a grade point average (GPA) of 4.0 in all coursework attempted while earning not less than twelve semester credit hours of academic coursework during the fall or spring term attain the distinction of being included on the President’s Honor Roll.
+The President’s Honor Roll is released at the close of each fall or spring term and posted to the Registrar's website.
+Developmental courses are not included in the twelve semester credit hours used to calculate the President's Honor Roll.
+Developmental hours completed above the twelve academic hours will require a grade of Credit (CR) in order to qualify for the President's Honor Roll.
+The President's Honor Roll is not provided for summer terms.

-• 4.0 GPA for the term inclusive of all courses attempted in the term regardless of repeated courses
+- 4.0 GPA for all courses attempted in the term regardless of repeated courses

-• All course grades recorded within the term must have earned the grade of A
+- All course work completed in the term must earn a grade of A

-• Minimum of 12 completed academic hours (developmental hours will not count toward the 12 academic hours completed)
+- Minimum of 12 completed academic hours (developmental hours will not be included in the initial 12 hour requirement)

 What can prevent a student from being listed on the published online President's List?

-• Grades of IP, X or MG within the term
+- Grades of NC, IP, X, or MG within the term

 As of Fall 2011, a "President's List" notation is designated on the official transcript for undergraduate students.